kinoosaki/120hz-in-any-game-NOS/README.md

 As we know it, Nothing OS locks every single game to 60hz except whitelisted ones.
 There's games like Geometry Dash, Hill Climb Racing, Minecraft, Hatsune Miku: Colorful Stage, etc. which support 120hz but are locked to 60hz because of the FPS cap on Android's side.

 I made a little [writeup](https://gist.github.com/kinoosaki/ab25f9c5c330f32b87ecbe470856e8ab) regarding this and then I rebooted my phone.
-Was gone.
+It was gone.
 I was like...do I have to run the commands everytime I reboot (see the gist).
 That's not so exhilarating.

 So I went looking around, I'll admit I used GPT for this and it suggested something interesting: what if you use Tasker + Shizuku?
 I had forgotten Tasker existed.
 I used its help to set it up and know the fundamentals.
 Rest of the tinkering and polishing was all me.